We are a debt relief agency. We help people file for bankruptcy relief under the bankruptcy code.

 DETERMINING WHICH CHAPTER TO FILE

 Each person or family must determine which bankruptcy fits their needs.
 The attorney helping with the bankruptcy will be able to give the advice on which chapter will work. need 6 months of income records to determine the annual income.
 The 6 month period ends in the month before the filing.

 Every person filing bankruptcy is required to take two counseling classes.
 These classes are very simple and easy.
 There really is no pass or fail.
 These classes can be done online or by telephone.
 The first course is taken before the filing of the bankruptcy, and the 2nd course is taken after the filing, but before the discharge.
-The courses each will take about 1 ½ hour to complete.
+The courses each will take about 2 hours to complete.
 The classes must be US Trustee approved.
 The counseling service we refer people to charges $15.00 if done on-line and $25.00 if done over the phone.
 The second course will cost $9.00 if done on-line and $15.00 if done over the phone.
 The cost is the same for an individual or family.
 This is paid directly to the counseling service

 COST OF FILING